insightfinder/InsightAgent/elasticsearch/README.md

 Platform: Linux

-InsightFinder agent can be used to collect metrics from elasticsearch.
+InsightFinder agent can be used to collect logs from elasticsearch.

 Tested on Elasticsearch-2.3.3 in Centos 7.